A bench trial is a court proceeding in which a judge, instead of a jury, reviews the evidence and delivers the final verdict.

-- Presentation of Evidence: Next, both sides of the case present the evidence they gathered to support their openings.
-Presentation of evidence can include documents, physical evidence (exhibits), witnesses, etc. Both attorneys will have the opportunity to question their witnesses and those brought by the other side.
+- Presentation of Evidence – Each side presents the evidence they have gathered to support their case.
+This can include documents, physical exhibits, and witness testimony.
+Attorneys from both sides have the opportunity to question their own witnesses and cross-examine those presented by the opposing party.

 A bench trial can be used in a variety of different scenarios, but there are a few where it is most effective.
 The reasons for a bench trial include the following: